moobi-kabelo/book-hive/README.md

     <strong>Book Hive REST API</strong>
   </h1>
   <p>
-    Book Hive is a RESTful API built using Python Django, designed to manage a virtual bookstore.
+    Book Hive is a RESTful API built using Laravel, designed to manage a virtual bookstore.
   </p>
 </div>